Azure/azure-sdk-for-net/README.md

 - .NET Framework 4.5 and newer
 - .NET Framework 4.0
-- Storage Libraries are available for Windows 8 for Windows Store development as well as Windows Phone 8
+- Storage Libraries are available for Windows 8 for Windows Store development as well as indows Phone 8

 As of 10/2013, SDK 2.2 supports targeting only .NET Framework 4.0 and newer.